Skip to main content

 A dental emergency is never fun; in fact, it’s one of the more unpleasant situations you’ll deal with during your lifetime.
 Unfortunately, it’s not uncommon for you or a loved one to experience a severe toothache, knocked-out tooth, or other emergency.

-So, if you live in High Point, Greensboro, or ...
+So, if you live in High Point, Greensboro, or the ...

 May 15, 2024